Severance Package

 If you fail to exercise your options within the required time period, they will expire and you will no longer have the right to buy the company stock at the exercise price which is often below the market value at the time you are required to exercise your options.

-Section #8: When should you negotiate your own Severance Package?
+Section #8: When should you negotiate your own Severance Agreements?

-When should you negotiate your own Severance Package?
+When should you negotiate your own Severance Agreements?

 Severance – Section 8 – Negotiate Your Own Severance Package

-You do not need a lawyer to negotiate your severance package.
+You do not need a lawyer to negotiate your severance agreements.
 (Disclaimer: we always advise to consult with an attorney when considering signing important legal documents like a severance agreement)

 The most common reasons you might not get an attorney include: